daenney/daenney.github.io/_posts/2017-04-22-monitoring-wifi-with-prometheus.md

 that knows about all the OIDs DD-WRT exposes.
 Including a few more esoteric ones.
 Please comment/sent patches if you notice something's wrong.

+There's now also a [separate repository that I maintain][ddwrt-snmpexp] with an `snmp.yml` for DD-WRT machines.
+It includes support for the OID entries that the `wl_snmpd.sh` script running on DD-WRT hooks into an obscure part of the tree.
+Until I've had time to write an actual MIB for it I can't add support for it in the Prometheus SNMP exporter directly.

 [owrtexp]: https://github.com/jschornick/openwrt_exporter
 [di-mipsel]: http://ftp.se.debian.org/debian/dists/stable/main/installer-mipsel/current/images/malta/netboot
 [build-mips]: https://github.com/prometheus/node_exporter/commit/bb9d4ade0b677d7f84deec9c354e372edba6a2ec